Archive

 XXVII Congress and Symposium of DIMK Serbia, Vršac, October 2017.
 Prof. Dr. Dragica Jevtić was re-elected president of the Society.

 XXVIII Congress and Symposium of DIMK Serbia, Divčibare, October 2022.
 Dr. Zagorka Radojević, B.Sc.
-Eng. in Technology, was elected president of the Society
+Eng. of Technology, was elected president of the Society

-At the Assembly of DIMK Serbia on 26.12.2023.
+At the DIMK Serbia Assembly on 26.12.2023..
 Prof. Dr. Dimitrije Zakić was elected president of the Society

-At the Assembly of DIMK Serbia on 17.06.2025.
+At the DIMK Serbia Assembly on 17.06.2025..
 Prof. Dr. Nenad Ristić was elected president of the Society